 Why an RV-12?

 The first thing those who know me say is “I’m not surprised you’re building another RV, but why an RV-12”?
 They ask because they know that I have built two RVs before, an RV-8 and an RV-3B (web sites for each, here, and here), and that I tend to gravitate to performance-oriented machines whether airplanes, cars, or motorcycles.
 They also know that the RV-12 is the slowest aircraft Van’s makes.
-It’s an aircraft designed to conform to the LSA category and is therefore designed to have a maximum continuous cruise speed of 120 KIAS (138 mph) whereas all of the other RV models will easily top 200 mph and cruise close to that.
+It’s an aircraft designed to conform to the LSA category and is therefore designed to have a maximum continuous cruise speed of 120 KIAS (138 mph, true airspeed will be higher BTW) whereas all of the other RV models will easily top 200 mph and cruise close to that.
 So, how do I answer that?
 It’s complicated, but let me see if I can explain.

 It was time to fix both issues so in fall 2018 I made a commitment to do two things: 1) get my instrument rating, and 2) acquire an aircraft.
 Never one to let the grass grow under my feet I started into my instrument rating training and immediately began figuring out an aircraft solution.

 First up was the decision to buy or build an aircraft of my own, and should it be a conventionally certified plane or an E-AB?
 I considered both, but once you’ve known the satisfaction of building your own aircraft, once you’ve experienced the freedom from the burdensome and often senseless regulations for conventionally certified aircraft, and most importantly once you’ve experienced the handling qualities of an RV, you just won’t want anything else.
 So, another RV it would be.
 Now, which model, and buy or build?